jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * [`ransack`](https://github.com/activerecord-hackery/ransack) - Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application.
   > * `ar-octopus` - Octopus is a better way to do Database Sharding in ActiveRecord.
   > * [`squeel`](https://github.com/activerecord-hackery/squeel) - Squeel lets you write your Active Record queries with fewer strings, and more Ruby, by making the Arel awesomeness that lies beneath Active Record more accessible.
+  > * [`sequel`](https://github.com/jeremyevans/sequel) - Sequel is a simple, flexible, and powerful SQL database access toolkit for Ruby.

   #### Coding Patterns